This jam is now over. It ran from 2025-11-07 17:00:00 to 2025-11-09 23:59:59. View results

 So we’ve created some categories for you to rate projects you’ve played:

-To be eligible for that category, Unity 20th Anniversary must be featured predominately in some manner in your game project and comply with eligibility requires described in the "Contest eligibility" section below.
+To be eligible for the "Most Creative Use of Anniversary Assets" category, some portion of Unity 20th Anniversary assets must be incorporated in your game project and you must comply with all eligibility requirements described in the "Contest Eligibility" section below.

 We are inviting all Unity Developer across the world to join and celebrate with us.

-For guidelines on eligibility for the ““Most Creative Use of Anniversary Assets”, please review the "Contest Eligibility" section below.
+For guidelines on eligibility for the “Most Creative Use of Anniversary Assets”, please review the "Contest Eligibility" section below.

 Any team size is eligible to join the jam.
 Solo and up.